Win a live BMX assembly for your school.

 Key takeaways

-States are moving from exploratory pilots to structured programs with clear guidance and sustained funding, giving you proven models to follow in 2025
+• States are moving from exploratory pilots to structured programs with clearer guidance and sustained funding, giving districts proven models to follow in 2026.

-26 states, as well as Puerto Rico, now have official AI guidance focused on privacy and equity, filling the policy gaps that left districts wondering what's actually allowed
+• 35 states, as well as Puerto Rico, now have official AI guidance focused on privacy, equity, and responsible use, filling the policy gaps that left districts wondering what's actually allowed.

-The most successful rollouts prioritize teacher leadership and invest in ongoing professional development, proving that classroom expertise drives lasting implementation success
+• The most successful rollouts prioritize teacher leadership and ongoing professional development, showing that implementation success depends on educator readiness.

-States that balance innovation with strong data protection see fewer complications when expanding beyond pilot phases
+• States that pair innovation with strong data protections face fewer challenges when expanding beyond pilot programs.

 The benefits are tangible: students receive personalized support, you can provide faster feedback, and data reveals what's working in real time.
 But challenges persist.
 Device access gaps are widening, data practices aren't always transparent, and many teachers report feeling unprepared.